Skip to main content

 • List products with filtering and pagination

-• Create new product sheets with validation
+• Create new products with validation

-• Update existing product sheets with partial updates
+• Update existing products with partial updates

-• Delete product sheets with proper authorization
+• Delete products with proper authorization

 • Type-safe models using Pydantic for request/response validation